MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 ## Manage Azure VMs

-If you are already managing your on-premises virtual machines in VMM, you can use this feature to perform some very basic actions on Azure instances, without leaving the VMM console.
+If you're already managing your on-premises virtual machines in VMM, you can use this feature to perform some basic actions on Azure instances, without leaving the VMM console.
 You can:
 -	Add and remove one or more Azure subscriptions by using the VMM console.
 -	See a list view with details and status of all role instances in all deployments in that subscription.
 -	Manually refresh the list of instances.